 - Do they think in terms of conspiracy theories about others ("They want to take power and money away from me!" but are always trying to take money and power away from others?)

-- Do they always act as though the ends justify the means when it comes to they want, but call people selfish who just want a little politeness and respect?
+- Do they always act as though the ends justify the means when it comes to what they want, but call people selfish who just want a little politeness and respect?

 - How much criminality is in their background?